yenchiah/data-science-book-uva/index.md

 - Refer to [Canvas](https://canvas.uva.nl/) for announcements, links to live lectures, and teaching team members' emails.
 - Previous editions: [2023 version](https://multix.io/data-science-book-uva-2023/)

-{: .important }
-> Lectures (hoorcollege) will be given in English, as well as all the teaching materials (e.g., lecture slides, Jupyter notebooks) and assessment materials (e.g., exam questions, exam instructions, assignment content).
-Seminars (werkcollege) will given in either Dutch or English, depending on the TA’s choice.

 All the content in this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## <a name="schedule"></a>Schedule Outline